Refracting Reality: Generating Images with Realistic Transparent Objects: Experiments

 \subsection{Experimental Setup}

-\paragraph{Dataset.} Our dataset consists of 6 text prompts describing indoor scenes that contain a transparent object.
+\paragraph{Dataset.} Our dataset consists of 10 text prompts describing indoor and outdoor scenes that contain a transparent object.
+Each prompt has 5 variations, resulting in 50 distinct scenes.
+For each scene, we consider 6 different transparent objects (sphere, cylinder, pyramid, fox, dog, and sculpture), yielding a total of 300 unique scene–object combinations.
 Indoor scenes, where other objects are closer to the transparent object, are significantly more challenging for modeling refractions, compared to outdoor scenes where the simplifying assumption that surfaces are infinite-distant is more reasonable.
-In the main paper, we consider the illustrative case of a glass sphere, which humans are relatively good at grokking: the background should appear flipped about the horizontal and vertical axes of the sphere, with distortion increasing towards the boundary.
+In the main paper, we primarily consider the illustrative case of a glass sphere, which humans are relatively good at grokking: the background should appear flipped about the horizontal and vertical axes of the sphere, with distortion increasing towards the boundary.
 Despite the simplicity of the geometry, image generators are unable to plausibly synthesize images containing this object.
-In the supplement, we show that the same holds for other objects, where the complexity of the refraction paths is challenging even for humans to intuit; one example is given in \cref{fig:fox}.
+In the supplement, we show more examples of other objects, where the complexity of the refraction paths is challenging even for humans to intuit.

-\paragraph{Compared methods.} We compare our approach with two baseline models.
-The first is a Flux inpainting model \cite{labs2025flux1kontextflowmatching}, where we provide the clean reference image $I_0^-$ (corresponding to prompt $p^-$) along with a foreground mask indicating the location of the glass sphere.
-The inpainting model then generates the sphere in the specified region.
-The second is the standard Flux generative model, which is given the full prompt $p$ that includes reference to the glass sphere.
-For fair comparison, we use the same random seed as was used to generate the clean reference image.
+\paragraph{Compared methods.} We compare our approach against one inpainting model and four state-of-the-art text-to-image models.
+The inpainting baseline is a FLUX-based inpainting model~\cite{labs2025flux1kontextflowmatching}, which takes as input the clean reference image $I_0^-$ (corresponding to prompt $p^-$) together with a foreground mask indicating the location of the glass object, and generates the object within the specified region.
+The text-to-image models include FLUX-dev~\cite{labs2025flux1kontextflowmatching}, FLUX.2-dev~\cite{flux-2-2025}, Qwen-Image~\cite{wu2025qwen}, and Stable Diffusion 3.5 (large)~\cite{sd3}, conditioned on the full prompt $p$ that explicitly includes the glass object.
+For fair comparison, we use the same random seed as that used to generate the clean reference image.

 \paragraph{Metrics.} Evaluation of image generation quality is challenging, especially when assessing the physical correctness of the result.
 To assess image quality and how well it conforms to the input text, we report the CLIP score \cite{hessel2021clipscore} and ImageReward score \cite{xu2023imagereward}.
 Note that these models are not trained to prefer realistic refractions, so can only be used to evaluate whether our refraction synchronization procedure caused the image quality to deteriorate.
 To assess refraction fidelity, we compare the refracted pixel rays to those rendered by computer graphics software (Blender \cite{blender}) from the same RGBD image, masking out those pixels that intersect with unobserved surfaces.
 We report the masked peak signal-to-noise ratio (PSNR) on grayscale images with histogram matching, and the masked LPIPS distance.
 The color adjustment is necessary, because the Blender image is not harmonized with respect to lighting, so the refracted region will have some expected differences in color and structure.
 Nonetheless, our synthesized image should still conform well with the main structure in the ground-truth.